guzzle/guzzle/docs/clients.rst

     `Absolute URLs <http://tools.ietf.org/html/rfc3986#section-4.3>`_ sent
     through a client will not use the base URL of the client.

-adapter
+handler
-    Configures the `Guzzle-Ring adapter <http://guzzle-ring.readthedocs.org>`_
+    Configures the `RingPHP handler <http://ringphp.readthedocs.org>`_
     used to transfer the HTTP requests of a client.
-Guzzle will, by default, utilize a stacked adapter that chooses the best adapter to use based on the provided request options and based on the extensions available in the environment.
+Guzzle will, by default, utilize a stacked handlers that chooses the best handler to use based on the provided request options and based on the extensions available in the environment.